Prepare your Swamp Cooler for the winter

 Step 5: Clean your swamp cooler or evaporative cooler:

-It would be best if you used a solution of mild household detergent dissolved in a bucket full of warm water to wipe the exterior parts of your swamp cooler or evaporative cooler.
-You must make sure you use a soft piece of cloth instead of abrasive sponges because it will lead to ugly scratches on the polished or the painted surface.
-To clean the corners and the hard-to-reach areas of your swamp cooler or evaporative cooler, you can use an old toothbrush, but remember to apply gentle and mild strokes.
+It would be best to use a solution of mild household detergent dissolved in a bucket full of warm water to wipe the exterior parts of your swamp cooler or evaporative cooler.
+You must make sure you use a soft piece of cloth instead of abrasive sponges, as this will lead to ugly scratches on the polished or painted surface.
+To clean the corners and the hard-to-reach areas of your swamp cooler or evaporative cooler, you can use an old toothbrush, but remember to apply gentle strokes.

-If you find any fungus, mold, mildew, or algae, in the pan of your swamp cooler or evaporative cooler, you can use vinegar to kill them.
-If vinegar fails to do the trick, you can add one cup of bleach to a gallon full of water and use it for scrubbing them off.
+If you find fungus, mold, mildew, or algae in the pan of your swamp cooler or evaporative cooler, you can kill them with vinegar.
+If vinegar fails, you can add one cup of bleach to a gallon of water and use it to scrub them off.

 A good quality waterproof metal sealer can also be used for the pan of your swamp cooler or evaporative cooler.